Key Generation for Internet of Things: A Contemporary Survey: Key Generation Systems for IoT Devices

 \subsubsection{Principle}

 Radio-based Key generation, also referred to as physical layer key generation, relies on three principles, namely temporal variation, channel reciprocity and spatial decorrelation, which will be explained in detail below. \begin{itemize} \item \textit{Temporal Variation.} The signal propagation is subject to reflection, refraction and scattering and hence the channel effects will be temporally varying in a mobile environment.
 These effects will be unpredictable and their randomness can be extracted as cryptographic keys. \item \textit{Channel Reciprocity.} When the uplink and downlink transmissions operate at the same carrier frequency, the channel effects at both ends of the link will be reciprocal.
-This feature ensures that Alice and Bob can obtain the highly correlated channel measurements and generate the same keys. \item \textit{Spatial Decorrelation.} When Eve is located more than half-wavelength away from either of the legitimate users, she experiences uncorrelated channel effects according to the communication theory.
-This property is essential to guarantee that the keys generated by Alice and Bob cannot be guessed by Eve hence the keys are secure. \end{itemize}
+This feature ensures that Alice and Bob can obtain highly correlated channel measurements and generate the same keys. \item \textit{Spatial Decorrelation.} When Eve is located more than half-wavelength away from either of the legitimate users, she experiences uncorrelated channel effects according to the communication theory.
+This property is essential to guarantee that the keys generated by Alice and Bob cannot be guessed by Eve hence the keys are secure. \end{itemize} The radio-based key generation principles have been modelled and analysed in~\cite{zhang2017key} and experimentally validated in~\cite{zhang2016experimental}.
+There has been extensive work evaluating these principles, e.g., by using Wi-Fi~\cite{zhang2016experimental}, ultrawideband (UWB)~\cite{hamida2010empirical}.